grexai/unsupervised-microscopy-image-registration/README.md

 #Unsupervised Microscopy image registration

 ##Unaligned datset preprocessing for training

-1. partition dataset with: partition_paired_dataset, this will split paired data into train and test folders
+1. Data should be partitioned partition_paired_dataset.
+If it is done before not necesarry to repeat.

-2 run create unaligned_datapairs.py This will generate training images for unsupervised CUT training and images will be on the same scale.
+2. With matlab scale_annotated.m script to generate warped images that will be on the same scale as the fixed images.
+3. create_unaligned_datapairs.py will center crop the warped and the fixed images.
-The generated images can used for training CUT model
+4. The generated images can be forwared to Contrastive Unparied training.

+##Aligned datset preprocessing for training

 For evaluation and Supervised training
 1. Data should be partitioned partition_paired_dataset.
 If it is done before not necesarry to repeat.
-2. With matlab scale annotated script will generate warped images using the annotations.
+2. With matlab align_annotated.m script to generate warped images.
-3. align_annotated_script will center crop the warped and the fixed images.
+3. align_annotated_script will center crop the warped and the fixed images and remove black parts coming from warping.
 4. The generated images can be forwared to U-Net training.
-See U-Net.
+See /U-Net

 ##Annotation